pragtich/pragtich.github.com/_posts/2022-02-22-installing-a-linux-virtual-machine-on-arm64odroid-n2.md

 First I was concerned, because one of my guests requires a Debian OS (and Armbian does not have the newer kernels for Debian), but since we are only updating the host OS, we are fine.
 I ended up switching to the Jammy variant of Armbian (Ubuntu, kernel 5.15) and it resolves this issue.

-# Installing docker into debian on a libvirt/KVM Debian guest OS
+# Installing Docker into Debian on a libvirt/KVM/QEMU Debian guest OS

 Home assistant supervised recommends the simple method of installing Docker by piping a script to the shell.
 I do not like this, because of security concerns.
 Perhaps it is overly cautious, but I prefer to know what code I am running (I know, what's in de packages themselves, right...?).

+Because I want to run in a QEMU/libvirt virtual machine, it is easiest to configure everyting using the `cloud-config` file.
 I found a nice tip on how to install Docker through `cloud-config`, which fits my desire.
 However, it requires GPG to be installed, which is not the case on the Debian cloud images that I'm using.
 [The tip is an example for an Ubuntu guest, but does not transfer cleanly to Debian](https://stackoverflow.com/questions/24418815/how-do-i-install-docker-using-cloud-init).